 Truly, how many places in Portland can you find handcrafted stroopwafels from the Netherlands, celebrity therapy alpacas and—for reasons unknown—a replica of the Delorean from Back to the Future?

-As far as we know, this weekend, there’s only one: the Portland Night Market, which is hosting its second event of the year this weekend after a pandemic-related hiatus in 2020 and a pared-down version in 2021.
+As far as we know, there’s only one: the Portland Night Market, which is hosting events all summer and into winter after a pandemic-related hiatus in 2020 and a pared-down version in 2021.